rjaros/kvision/README.md

 This design is quite similar to many non-web UI programming libraries including Swing (Java), JavaFX, QT (C++) and WinForms (C#).

-KVision contains innovative connectivity interface for [Jooby](https://jooby.org) micro web framework or [Spring Boot](https://spring.io/projects/spring-boot) framework on the server side, which allows to build full-stack, multiplatform applications with shared common code.
+KVision contains innovative connectivity interface for [Ktor](https://ktor.io/), [Jooby](https://jooby.org) and [Spring Boot](https://spring.io/projects/spring-boot) frameworks on the server side, which allows to build full-stack, multiplatform applications with shared common code.

 **KVision is a new project in a development phase.
 Please create an issue for any bugs or feature requests.**